magnusp/rocket-fuel/README.md

 As a thread is started in Slack, the Rocket fuel bot detects that a questionRepresentation has been asked and the bot asks the members of the thread if they want to save the questionRepresentation and the answers in Rocket fuel, so that anyone in the organisation easily can find the questionRepresentation and the answers later on, instead of asking the questionRepresentation again.

 ### Questions and answers are created in the UI.
-A user can add a questionRepresentation to Rocket fuel directly in the UI, and then wait for anyone to answerRepresentation it, this is very similar to how it works on Stack overflow.
-When an answerRepresentation has been submitted, the user will be notified through Slack.
-The user will be given a link to the questionRepresentation.
-Then its up to the user to accept the answerRepresentation or write back.
+A userDocument can add a questionRepresentation to Rocket fuel directly in the UI, and then wait for anyone to answerRepresentation it, this is very similar to how it works on Stack overflow.
+When an answerRepresentation has been submitted, the userDocument will be notified through Slack.
+The userDocument will be given a link to the questionRepresentation.
+Then its up to the userDocument to accept the answerRepresentation or write back.

 ### Contribution